mason-cheung/React-Native-SocialApp-With-Firebase/README.md

 # FinalAssignment-CrossPlatform

-Final assignment of Cross Platform using React Native to develop an simple app that connected with Firebase.
+Final assignment of Cross Platform using React Native to develop a simple app that connected with Firebase.